mcartale/HostGalaxiesGW-Sarah/DBH/DistribToCompareWithDetectability/readme.md

-Same than DistribToCompareBHNS-snapxxxxx.dat but including ET detectability
+Same than DistribToCompareDBH-snapxxxxx.dat but including ET detectability

 For the 25Mpc box